00taotao/DPUL/README.md

 --all_clients: Whether to aggregate updates from all clients.
 Default is False unless the flag is specified.

---AE_epochs: The number of autoencoder training epochs.
+--AE_epochs: The number of VAE training epochs.
 The default value is 100.

---slices: The number of slices to split data into.
+--slices: The number of slices to split parameter into.
 The default value is 10.

 --post_epochs: The number of training epochs in post-processing.
 The default value is 50.

---beta: The beta parameter, typically for regularization or loss weighting.
+--beta: The beta parameter, for VAE loss coefficient.
 The default value is 0.5.

---lambda_: The lambda parameter, typically for regularization.
+--lambda_: The lambda parameter, for High-weight coefficient.
 The default value is 6.

 ## Execute DPUL
 Edit FL.py, DPUL_p1.py or DPUL_p2.pyfiles, modify parameters, such as datasets, epochs, model and so on, and run FL first, then run DPUL_p1, finally run DPUL_p2.